m2omou/gocss/README.md

-parser-css
+Gocss
 ==========

-A simple CSS parser written in GO, that provides a way to parse CSS selectors and properties.
+Gocss is a simple css parser written in GO, that provides a way to parse css selectors and properties.

 Installation
 ============